FIWARE/tutorials.Step-by-Step/docs/linked-data.md

 ### Defining Properties within the NGSI-LD entity definition

-The attributes `id` and `type` should be familiar to anyone who has used NSGI v2, and these have not changed.
+The attributes `id` and `type` should be familiar to anyone who has used NGSI v2, and these have not changed.
 As mentioned above, the type should refer to an included data model, in this case `Building` is being used as a short name for the included URN `https://uri.fiware.org/ns/data-models#Building`.
 Thereafter each _property_ is defined as a JSON element containing two attributes, a `type` and a `value`.